blackeye68/blackeye68.github.io/_posts/2019-02-11-comptia-security-sy0-501-study-notes-phan-B11-network-attacks.md

 | 6514 TCP | Syslog over TLS | It is used to conduct computer message logging, especially for routers and firewall logs, over
 a TLS-encrypted connection |

-69 UDP TFTP Trivial FTP is used as a simplified version of FTP to put a file on a remote host, or get a file from a remote host
 80 TCP HTTP Hyper Text Transfer Protocol is used to transmit web page data to a client for unsecured web browsing
 88 TCP/UDP Kerberos Used for network authentication using a system of tickets within a Windows domain